 If watching a St. Patrick's Parade puts you in the mood for more holiday celebrations, consider going to one of these events or beloved bars in Park Slope and Bay Ridge to continue the fun:

-- The best way to start your St. Patrick's Day weekend is with a full Irish breakfast at McMahon's Public House in Park Slope, located near Barclays Center.
+- The best way to start your St. Patrick's Day weekend is with a full Irish breakfast at McMahon's Public House, a sports bar in Park Slope, located near the Barclays Center arena.

-- You can also head to Hartley's, an Irish bar in Fort Greene and Clinton Hill, where you can have a Guinness and Irish comfort food.
-If you haven't had your fill of traditional celebrations by the time the holiday weekend comes to a close, you can stop by on Mondays when Hartley's hosts traditional live Irish music starting at 8:30 p.m. weekly.
+- Visitors can also head to Hartley's, an Irish bar in the Fort Greene and Clinton Hill area, where you can have a Guinness beer and some comfort food from Ireland.
+If you haven't had your fill of traditional celebrations by the time the holiday weekend comes to a close, stop by on Mondays when Hartley's hosts traditional live Irish music starting at 8:30 p.m. weekly.

-No matter what you decide to do in Brooklyn and NYC this March, you're sure to find some great ways to celebrate St. Patrick's Day in 2019.
+No matter what you decide to do in Brooklyn and New York City in March of 2020, there are many great ways to celebrate St. Patrick's Day.